noryad-not-found/PySMART-Playground/README.md

 # PySMART-Playground

 Basic PySMART learning project

 *"Where your hard drives spill their deepest, darkest secrets... so you can keep them running smoothly!"*

 This repository is a hands-on lab designed to help me learn, explore, and experiment with PySMART and S.M.A.R.T. data.
 Here, you’ll find examples, scripts, and projects that will make disk monitoring a breeze—and (maybe).

 ## What is PySMART?

 [PySMART](https://pypi.org/project/PySMART/) is a Python wrapper for Smartmontools, which lets you access your storage devices' S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology) data.
-S.M.A.R.T. data includes critical information about your hard drives, like temperature, reallocated sectors, and overall health status.
+S.M.A.R.T. dIata includes critical information about your hard drives, like temperature, reallocated sectors, and overall health status.
 Using PySMART, you can monitor these attributes, set up health alerts, and even schedule automatic tests to keep an eye on your drives.

 ## What's Inside